All Episodes

 School brunch, school snack, then school dinner.

-I mean, it was it was it was ridiculous.
+I mean, it was ridiculous.

-But just as now, back then there was abject fear.
+But just as now, back then, there was abject fear.

 It was only the year before 1994 that the Republicans won the House of Representatives for the first time in 40 years.

-They won 56 or 57 seats, I forget which, one of the two.
+I forget which one of the two.

 Surprised everybody.

-There were two people that predicted it.
+There were two people that predicted it, me and Robert Novak.

-And then when they swept into office, unfortunately, but it must be said, they swept into office, and some of the Republicans got really, really huge egos.
+And then when they swept into office, unfortunately, but it must be said, they swept into office and some of the Republicans got really, really huge egos.

 And they totally misinterpreted why they had won.

-They assumed, as one of the reasons for their sweeping victory that the country had changed.
+They assumed as one of the reasons for their sweeping victory that the country had changed, that the country had finally matured and had eliminated liberalism.

-That's finally risen up and said, we don't want the Democrat Party anymore.
+It's finally risen up and said, we don't want the Democrat Party anymore.

 And that's not why it happened.